Main illustration: Annie Zhao

 What is a welcome page?

-Welcome pages contain messages and any important information you would like to convey to your customers.
-The best welcome pages directs a user’s focus to the welcome message, while also orienting them to the product.
+A welcome page is usually one or more web pages or modal overlays that appear the first time you open an app.
+The best welcome pages direct a user’s focus to the welcome message, while also orienting them to the product.

 It may look something like this welcome screen that we’re testing at the moment for Intercom: